yyx990803/pod/README.md

     # test failed, exit. app's working tree on the server will be reset.
     exit $passed
 fi
+# restart is automatic so no need to include that here
 ```

 You can also directly edit the post-receive script of an app found in `pod-root-dir/repos/my-app.git/hooks/post-receive` if you wish.